 Nowadays the advantages of a team approach for both instructors and students seem obvious, but at that time many teachers were protective of traditional academic independence.
 This collaboration required ongoing honest conversations about what worked or didn’t in classes.
 A favourite question was: “why are we doing…?”
 It was fun, and special friendships evolved.

-Submitted by Faye Ferguson, CCARE Retiree
+Story submitted by Faye Ferguson, CCARE Retiree